Boy Scout Eagle Scouts and Girl Scout Gold Awards

 Members of Det 302 participate each year in Special Olympic events.

-The mission of Special Olympics PA is to provide year-round sports training and competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy, and participate in a sharing of gifts, skills, and friendship with their families, other Special Olympics athletes, and the community.
+Captions (left to right: Officials, Bob measures for the javalon toss, javalons handed out, Glenn retrieving a javalon) The mission of Special Olympics PA is to provide year-round sports training and competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy, and participate in a sharing of gifts, skills, and friendship with their families, other Special Olympics athletes, and the community.
 The athletes of Special Olympics -- nearly 20,000 strong here in Pennsylvania -- are constant reminders of all that is right with the human spirit.

-Other Detachment United Day of Caring Projects
+Previous/Other Detachment Day of Caring Projects

 Memorial Day - Bellfonte, PA